algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 The Mockups have been made on Figma and can be found in two places, either in the [pdf folder](./pdf/) or with this link: [Figma, Read only](https://www.figma.com/design/YYSa0BxXfyM5PNkdnCFYeZ/BiteMatch-wine-cheese-application?node-id=0-1&t=jhOQGM6NhjMpkwJ6-1).

-BiteMatch's Mockups were made following previously mentionned wireframes and through a try & error process.
+BiteMatch's Mockups were made following previously mentioned wireframes and through a try & error process.

 **First Version**:

 This version was made following the last version of the wireframe.
-Colors used was Intermarché's one, referred as choice 1 in [Color Palette](#color-palette).
+Colors used were Intermarché's one, referred to as choice 1 in [Color Palette](#color-palette).

 ![Version One Mockup](./img/design/version_one_mockup.png)